-A multidigraph in $\gra_{N,k}$ will be said \textbf{oriented} (or acyclic) if it does not contain cycles\footnote{Recall that a \textbf{cycle} (or wheel) is a (non-trivial) directed path from a vertex to itself.}.
-Contrariwise, it will be said non-oriented (or cyclic) if it contains at least one cycle, \cf Figure \ref{figgraphexori}.
+A multidigraph in $\gra_{N,k}$ will be said \textit{oriented} (or acyclic) if it does not contain cycles.\footnote{Recall that a \textit{cycle} (or wheel) is a (non-trivial) directed path from a vertex to itself.} Contrariwise, it will be said non-oriented (or cyclic) if it contains at least one cycle, cf.\ Fi\-gure~\ref{figgraphexori}.